ElyasO03/Portfolio/Readme.txt

-This PORTFOLIO was created for and by ELYAS OZBEk using a template from the following source:
+This PORTFOLIO was created for and by ELYAS OZBEK using a template from the following source:

-Landed by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A dark, slick, modern, responsive, adjective-drenched design built around an extremely